SrashtiShukla5803/Predictive_Pulse/README.md

-# 💉 Blood Pressure Predictor Web App 🧠💻
+# 💉 Blood Pressure Stage Predictor Web App 🧠💻

 Hey there! 👋
 This is a **Flask + Machine Learning** web app that predicts **blood pressure risk** levels based on some basic inputs.